FrustratedGameDev/Papers/FinalReport/finalReport.md

 We wanted to find out what other frustrations game developers experience.
 Additionally, we wanted to find out if and how game developer frustrations differ from the frustrations of traditional software developers.
 We also wanted to see how these frustrations stunt productivity.
 Our final goal was to see what is being done to mitigate these frustrations.

 In order to accomplish these goals, we conducted a literature review.
 After performing our literature review, we present our findings in this paper.
-Our findings are presented in the form of a repertory grid analysis [cite].
+Our findings are presented in the form of a repertory grid analysis as demonstrated by Menzies et al. [5].
 Such an analysis allows us to concisely convey the differences we found between game developers and software developers.

 # Background

 ## Motivation
 Both authors have an interest in these fields and wanted to gain a better understanding of the this area.
-There are some papers (notably [cite Cowboys]) which provide differences between game developers and traditional software developers, but that work lacks research on the qualitative lifestyle of each.
+There are some papers (notably [4]) which provide differences between game developers and traditional software developers, but that work lacks research on the qualitative lifestyle of each.
 Both authors wanted to understand where future effort could be best applied for games research and desired to contribute this to the research community.

 ## Literature Review
 Before starting our review, we reviewed literature on how to set up a literature review.
-One such resource by Hall et al. [cite] was very valuable to us in this regard.
+One such resource by Hall et al. [1] was very valuable to us in this regard.
 Hall had defined research questions *before* starting the review which allowed them to be very structured in their review.
 Hall showed us how to start with a large number of papers and cut that number down to a reasonable number to review.

 ## Repertory Grid Analysis
 Before starting our review, we were encouraged to conduct a repertory grid analysis to communicate our results.
 Thus we reviewed literature on how to conduct such an analysis.
-Menzies et al. [cite] have published work that includes a repertory grid analysis and was very helpful in our review.
+Menzies et al. [5] have published work that includes a repertory grid analysis and was very helpful in our review.
 Menzies used the repertory grid to distinguish certain characteristics, or dimension, about an idea.
 A new row of dimensions is only added if it helps distinguish differences of that idea.
 Each row is identified by a dimension and has a description for each end of the spectrum.
 One end of the spectrum is low and the other end is high.
 Each paper should be rated for each dimension on the spectrum from low to high.
 Additionally, each row is weighted such that more important differences can be appropriately factored into the analysis.
 The final grid allows conclusions to be made about the differences between the reviewed papers.

 # Methodology
 In this section we describe the process of our literature review.